Guyana, French Guiana and Suriname: the forgotten frontiers of northern Brazil – News

 According to the professor of international relations at UFRR Américo Alves de Lyra Júnior, the three nations to the north of Brazil are closer to the Caribbean countries, despite the geographic barrier created by the Atlantic Ocean.

-A good part of the population of these territories, which together add up to about 1.5 million people, live in the coastal region, farthest from the Brazilian border and closer to the Caribbean.
-According to the professor of the master’s degree in Society and Borders at UFRR João Carlos Jarochinski Silva, the Amazon Forest itself is a factor that separates the region from Brazil.
+A good part of the population of these territories, which together add up to about 1.5 million people, resides in the coastal region, farthest from the Brazilian border and closer to the Caribbean.
+According to the professor of the master’s degree in Society and Borders, at UFRR, João Carlos Jarochinski Silva, the Amazon forest itself is a factor that separates the region from Brazil.

 “The first element that leads to this ignorance is the fact of where [os territórios] are geographically located.
-They are in the north of the Amazon Forest, in a region of very dense forest and with little population presence”.
+They are in the north of the Amazon rainforest, in a region of very dense forest and with little population presence”, he explains.

 Ignorance is reflected in Google searches

 The internet facilitates access to information with the improvement of search engines.
-At the distance of a click, internet users can learn more about the world, and that includes Guyana and Suriname, as well as the overseas territory of French Guiana.
+At the distance of a click, internet users can find out about the world, and that includes Guyana and Suriname, as well as the overseas territory of French Guiana.

 An exclusive survey sent by Google to the R7 shows that the main searches of Brazilians related to the three northern neighbors are: location, capital and currencies.
 There are also surveys to see if Guyana and Suriname are safe.

 The states that most search for information about territories on Google are, consequently, those that border the region.
-The population of Amapá searches six times more for Suriname and 30 times more for French Guiana than the rest of Brazil, respectively.
-Roraima, Guyana’s neighbor, searches up to 51 times more for the country than the Brazilian average.
+The population of Amapá researches six times more about Suriname and 30 times more about French Guiana than the rest of Brazil.
+Roraima, Guyana’s neighbor, seeks up to 51 times more of the country than the Brazilian average.

-Although the inhabitants of these two northern states are the ones who most search for their neighbors, the distance between most residents of the region is the same as in the rest of Brazil, according to Lyra Junior.
+Although the inhabitants of these two northern states are the ones who do most research on their neighbors, the distance between most residents of the region is the same as in the rest of Brazil, according to Lyra Júnior.

-The little relationship that the Brazilian population has with these countries is due to the sacoleiros who cross the border in search of lower prices and the miners, who have moved from the Brazilian Amazon to the three northern territories in recent years.
+The little relationship that the Brazilian population has with these countries is with the sacoleiros who cross the border in search of lower prices and the miners who have moved from the Brazilian Amazon to the three northern territories in recent years.

-“When you have a decrease in mining activity, a fight against the mining activity in the northern region of Brazil, part of this population that was dedicated to this type of activity ends up heading to Guyana, French Guiana and Suriname”, explains Silva.
+“When you have a decrease in mining activity, a fight against the mining activity in the North region of Brazil, part of this population that was dedicated to this type of activity ends up heading to Guyana, French Guiana and Suriname” , explains Silva.

 Expensive and difficult tourism